 - (a) After the registration period closes, a data broker cannot be removed from the publicly posted registry, except in cases where a data broker was erroneously registered (e.g., Data Broker Side fraudulent submission).
-In cases of an erroneous registration, the business must submit to the Agency a written request for removal from the registry that explains why the business should not be included on the registry and any supporting evidence. - (b) Notwithstanding subsection (a), a data broker may contact the Agency electronically in writing to-update the following its current registration at any time through its DROP account to reflect the following: - (1) A change in the name, email, or phone number of the point of contact; - (2) A change in the data broker's public-facing contact information, provided pursuant to Civil Code section 1798.99.82(b)(2)(A); or - (3) A change in the data broker's public-facing website addresses, provided pursuant to Civil Code section 1798.99.82(b)(2)(A) and (b)(2)(G).
+In cases of an erroneous registration, the business must submit to the Agency a written request for removal from the registry that explains why the business should not be included on the registry and any supporting evidence. - (b) Notwithstanding subsection (a), a data broker may contact the Agency electronically in writing to-update its current registrationthe following at any time to reflect the followingthrough its DROP account: - (1) A change in the name, email, or phone number of the point of contact; - (2) A change in the data broker's public-facing contact information, provided pursuant to Civil Code section 1798.99.82(b)(2)(A); or - (3) A change in the data broker's public-facing website addresses, provided pursuant to Civil Code section 1798.99.82(b)(2)(A) and (b)(2)(G).

 Note: Authority cited: Sections 1798.99.87, Civil Code.
-Reference: Sections 1798.99.80, and 1798.99.82, Civil Code.
+Reference: Section 1798.99.82 and 1798.99.86, Civil Code.